Juanhui28/HeaRT/README.md

 - HeaRT_small: running files for cora, citeseer, and pubmed under HeaRT
 - HeaRT_ogb: running files for ogbl-collab, ogbl-ppa, and ogbl-citation2 under HeaRT
 - HeaRT_ddi: running files for ogbl-ddi under HeaRT
+- hyparameter: hyperparameters for different models/datasets

 ## Reproduce Results

 To reproduce the results, please refer to the settings in **hyparameter** directory

-example to run cora under the existing setting
+example to run cora under the existing setting:
 ```
 cd existing_setting_small
 ```